 Candidates must pass a physical agility test and background investigation.
 Once candidates have completed the initial phase and have interviewed with the department, they must successfully complete the second phase, which includes passing a polygraph examination, psychological test, medical examination, and controlled substance screening.

 The Tucson Police Department serves the more than 1.1 million people living in the state’s second largest city.
 The department is divided into five patrol divisions (which are further divided into sectors):

 - Operations Division Downtown

 Candidates here must be U.S. citizens at least 21 years old, must have a high school diploma or GED, and must have no felony convictions or DUI convictions within the last three years.

 The Mesa Police Department provides law enforcement services for Mesa, the 36th largest city in the U.S. by population.
 It is organized into four districts, which include:

 - Dobson District

 - Superstition District

-The Glendale Police Department, which has 394 Police Officers, 138 civilian employees and serves more than 226,000 residents, has three stations strategically located throughout Glendale: Main/Downtown Station; Foothills Station; and Gateway Station.
+The Glendale Police Department, which is home to 394 police officers and 138 civilian employees, serves more than 226,000 residents and has three stations strategically located throughout Glendale: Main/Downtown Station; Foothills Station; and Gateway Station.